-Legacy burden has multiple dimensions and it is important to understand the nature of the legacy challenges, so that the right modernization (or transformation) strategy could be adopted.
+Legacy burden has multiple dimensions and it is important to understand the nature of the legacy challenges, so that the right product transformation strategy could be adopted.
 From a technology perspective, legacy burden can be summarized as:

 - Software built with 3G/4G programming languages which are difficult to support

-- Applications with a monolithic architecture and tight bonding between UI, data, and application logic making them inflexible and difficult to change
+- Applications with a monolithic architecture and tight bonding between UI, data, and business logic making them inflexible and difficult to change

 - Predominantly deployed as on-premises based applications

 - Applications often designed to solve a narrow business problem in a given domain